 IPsec uses an anti-replay window protocol, which exploits the sequence number at p and the anti-replay window at q, to provide anti-replay service.
 The anti-replay window protocol guarantees that every replayed message inserted by an adversary toward computer q will be detected and discarded by q.
 This guarantee is provided by adding increasing sequence numbers to all IP messages sent from p to q.
-Thus, p needs to always remember the sequence number of the last received message.
+Thus, p needs to always remember the sequence number of the last sent message, and q needs to always remember the sequence number of the last received message.
 However, this guarantee only holds when both computers p and q stay up and no reset occurs to them.
 If computer p or q is reset during the lifetime of the SA from p to q, these sequence numbers can be forgotten, and this leads to two bad possibilities: unbounded number of fresh messages sent from p to q can be discarded by q, and unbounded number of replayed messages can be accepted by q.
 In this paper, we propose two operations, "SAVE" and "FETCH", which can be added to the anti-replay window protocol such that these bad possibilities can be prevented.